Skip to content

 Egon Zehnder maintains a fixed fee pricing model enables the firm to be “completely unbiased” and to “facilitate hiring negotiations with no conflict of interest.
 Most fixed fees are similar in total amount to the percentage-based fees.
 But because they are set in advance, they also eliminate nasty surprises of searches costing more than expected.

-While there will always be firms that charge less or more, most executive search fees fall within a basic range, regardless of how the firm does the math.
+Most executive search fees fall within a basic range, regardless of how the firm does the math.

 Average Full-Service Executive Search Prices